 One does not need advanced coding skills to add Structured data into a website.
 If you are using the Google search engine, then it has three chosen formats such as

-Although you need not be an expert coder, implementation of Structured Data requires HTML knowledge.
-Thanks to a few third party tools you can implement Structured Data with minimal coding experience, these tools provide a collection of Html tags which help the search engines to markup the website pages.
+Although you need not be an expert coder, the implementation of Structured Data requires HTML knowledge.
+Thanks to a few third-party tools you can implement Structured Data with minimal coding experience, these tools provide a collection of Html tags which help the search engines to markup the website pages.

-Here a few tools which can help you build Structured Data.
+Here a few tools that can help you build Structured Data.

-- Data Highlighter Tool: Using this tool, you can highlight the different areas of the website that contain data.
+- Data Highlighter Tool: Using the Data Highlighter Tool, you can highlight the different areas of the website that contain data.
 You can then tag these with labels that are helpful for the search engine to generate snippets.

-- Structured Data Markup Helper: This tool works on website pages and HTML email templates.
+- Structured Data Markup Helper: Structured Data Markup Helper tool works on website pages and HTML email templates.
 All you have to do is login and follow the simple steps to identify and tag the appropriate section on the website.
 After you are done, you can either copy and paste the code on to your website, or download and save it.